-Education mainly provides products and services to tertiary education providers.
-Core products are its cloud-based student management systems (SMS) and learning management systems for the pathways and back-to-work sector to manage apprentices and job seekers, and a competency assessment and skills profiling tools to track on-the-job training through a qualification; and software, outsourced payroll services and human resource management (HRM) software solutions to employers to assist them with payroll and the management of their employees.
+mainly provides products and services to tertiary education providers.
+Core products are its cloud-based student management systems (SMS) and learning management systems (LMS) for education and training providers to manage the student lifecycle from student enrolment to course completion.
+ReadyTech also provides platforms to help state governments manage vocational education and training (VET) programs, software platforms for the pathways and back-to-work sector to manage apprentices and job seekers, and a competency assessment and skills profiling tools to track on-the-job training through a qualification; and provides products and services to mid-sized company across various industries with payroll software, outsourced payroll services and human resource management (HRM) software solutions to employers to assist them with payroll and the management of their employees.
 HRM consists of human resource (HR) administration and talent management.
 HR administration involves employee records, workplace health and safety (WHS) and organisational structure.